Kim-3957/Kalman-Filter/README.md

 # Algorithm
 * First, try to understand what is measurement models and kalman filter euqations.
+* I was inspired by Kalman filtering - Theory and practice using MATLAB
 ![Kalman_table](/images/table.jpg)

 * We are using constant velocity model for predicting state matrix.